osanj/osanj.github.io/content/post/video-frames-from-remote-files/index.md

 ---
-title: How to Retrieve Video Frames Efficiently from S3 Buckets
+title: How to Efficiently Retrieve Video Frames from MinIO using pyAV
 date: 2022-02-18
 tags: ["software engineering", "python"]
 markup: "mmark"